 Fieldwire is a mobile app for iOS devices including the iPad and iPhone, as well as Android and Windows 10.
 The free Basic plan is ideal for construction professionals that need access for up to 5 users.
 Core features of the Basic plan include task management, instant messaging, file sharing, plan viewing, and checklists.
 Paid plans are available starting at $29 per month per user.
 More robust features are included as you go up in price.

 On-Screen Takeoff PlanViewer is a free tool that allows contractors to view and print plans, perform simple takeoffs, and collaborate across their team.
 More advanced features are available in the paid version to help you retain and organize data and improve takeoff speed.
-Some features in the paid version include importing and exporting visual takeoff files, an overlay feature to compare revised images, retain and save takeoff data, and multi-user networking.
+The paid version includes importing and exporting visual takeoff files, an overlay feature to compare revised images, retain and save takeoff data, and multi-user networking.

 Orangescrum is a project management solution with a free open source download option for Linux, Windows, and Mac.
 The free open source solution includes task lists, Kanban views, Google and Dropbox integration, email notifications, calendar views, time log exporting, and weekly usage reports.
-Add-ons are available for purchase to give you additional features including time tracking, actual vs estimated time reports, Gantt charts, and invoicing.
+Add-ons are available for purchase, including time tracking, actual vs estimated time reports, Gantt charts, and invoicing.
 Orangescrum is also available as cloud-based, self-hosted cloud-based, and enterprise on-premise solutions.

-A general contractor is hired to manage a project from start to finish - overseeing daily operations, hiring and managing subcontractors, coordinating the trades (plumbing, electrical, HVAC, carpentry, etc.) and vendors, allocating resources and materials needed to get the job done, and solve problems as they arise.
+Workers within construction businesses are usually divided between general and subcontractors.
+A general contractor is hired to manage a project from start to finish - overseeing daily operations, coordinating the trades and vendors, allocating resources needed to get the job done, and solving problems as they arise.
 The client usually relies on the general contractor to ensure the design is built to the client’s vision and is completed on time, within budget.

 A subcontractor is an individual or a business that is hired to do all or part of a project and is usually hired and paid by a general contractor.
-Subcontractors can handle one specialized job like pouring the concrete or multiple specialties like installing the plumbing, HVAC, and electrical features.
+Subcontractors can handle one specialized job or multiple specialties like plumbing, electrical, HVAC, carpentry, etc.